eu-digital-identity-wallet/eudi-lib-jvm-openid4vci-kt/README.md

 ##### Authorization code flow steps

-1. Using the `Issuer` instance prepare a URL where the mobile device browser needs to be pointed to.
+1. Wallet/caller using asks the `Issuer` instance to prepare a URL where the mobile device browser needs to be pointed to.
+Library prepares this URL as follows
+   - If PAR endpoint is advertised it will place a PAR request and assemble the URL for the authorization endpoint
+   - If PAR endpoint is not supported (or disabled), it will assemble the URL as a normally for the authorization endpoint
+   - In both case PKCE will be used
+2. Wallet/Caller opens the mobile's browser to the URL calculated in the previous step
-2. User interacts with the authorization server via mobile device agent, typically providing his authorization
+3. User interacts with the authorization server via mobile device agent, typically providing his authorization
-3. On success, authorization redirects to a wallet provided `redirect_uri`, providing the `authorization code` and a `state`
+4. On success, authorization redirects to a wallet provided `redirect_uri`, providing the `authorization code` and a `state`
-4. Using the `Issuer` instance exchange the `authorization code` for an `access_token`
+5. Using the `Issuer` instance exchange the `authorization code` for an `access_token`

-In the scope of the library are steps 1 and 4.
+In the scope of the library are steps 1 and 5.

 According to the configuration used to instantiate the `Issuer` and the capabilities of the credential issuer, the following features will be leveraged:

-**Using Pushed Authorized Request**
-To use PAR wallet configuration shouldn't exclude its use (explicit configuration option) and in addition PAR endpoint should be advertised by issuer metadata

-**DPoP Access token**
-If wallet configuration provides a DPoP Signer and if the credential issuer advertises DPoP with algorithms supported by wallet's DPoP Signer, then library will transparently request for a DPoP `access_token` instead of the default Bearer token.
-Furthermore, all subsequent interactions will use the correct token type (Bearer or DPoP)

 ##### Authorization code flow execution